-The Centre for Health Behaviour (CHB) uses intervention and service delivery to promote healthy behaviours and good quality healthcare across communities.
+The Priority Research Centre for Health Behaviour (PRCHB) uses intervention and service delivery to promote healthy behaviours and good quality healthcare across communities.

-Led by its highly experienced Director, Laureate Professor Rob Sanson-Fisher, CHB brings together a number of separate research groups to harness their combined wealth of research expertise.
-These groups include:
+Led by its highly experienced Director, Professor John Wiggers, the Centre brings together a number of separate research groups to harness their combined wealth of research expertise.
+The major groups include:

 - Hunter New England Population Health (HNEPH)

 - Health Behaviour Research Group (HBRG)

 - Discipline of Health Behaviour Sciences

 - Centre for Clinical Epidemiology and Biostatistics (CCEB)

 The Goals of the PRCHB are to increase understanding of, and solutions for: